 Each rental unit shall be registered annually with the Borough Clerk on or before February 28 of each calendar year.
-Upon registration of each rental unit, the owner/applicant shall pay a registration fee of $55 for each rental unit and includes one inspection.
+Upon registration of each rental unit, the owner/applicant shall pay a registration fee of $75 for each rental unit, which includes one inspection.

 To effectuate the purposes and provisions of this chapter, the Occupancy Inspector shall have the right to exercise such powers as may be necessary to carry out a proper inspection, including but not limited to the following, and including all other powers which may be granted by law:

 To investigate dwelling conditions in the Borough of Buena in order to determine which dwellings, dwelling units or other places of residence therein are unfit for human habitation.

 To enter upon premises for the purpose of making examinations at all reasonable hours.

 To delegate any of his functions and powers to the Construction Code official of the Borough of Buena, or to a subcode official of the Borough of Buena, as he may designate in order to carry out the registration and/or inspection requirements of this chapter.